Are the Kadazans at the crossroads?

 It was recorded that Monsopiad rebelled against the British colonial government.
 In the interior of North Borneo, Antanom led the Muruts in an uprising against the British.
 This was the Rundum Rebellion.
 When Mat Salleh fled to Tambunan during his fight against the British, many Tambunan natives joined him.

 During the Second World War, there were Kadazans among the group that fought against the Japanese.
-But there were some who helped the Japanese soldiers.
+But on the other hand, there were a few who helped the Japanese soldiers.

 The tribal wars were not only between the coastal and interior natives.
 Even in Penampang, villages were in constant fights against each other.
 For example, the villagers of Pogunon and Kolopis fought against each other.
 And the people of Sugud and Papar organized raids against each other.

-The Tangaa (or Tangara) of Penampang were descended from Tomui, the youngest son of Aki Maragang.
-The Tangaa of Penampang called the descendants of Rongguvai, the second son of Aki Maragang, who settled the interior of North Borneo, Pangazou.
+The Tangaah (or Tangarah) of Penampang were descended from Tomui, the youngest son of Aki Maragang.
+The Tangaah of Penampang called the descendants of Rongguvai, the second son of Aki Maragang, who settled the interior of North Borneo, Pangazou.
 The word 'Pangazou' is now understood to mean warrior.

 The descendants of Rongguvai and Tomui had come a long way.
 The majority of them are educated and many are well off.
 Most of them may understand the importance of forging understanding and lasting unity between the descendants of Aki Maragang, namely, his three sons, Runsud, Rongguvai, and Tomui, and his only daughter, Sayap.